 Where: Several places, like Old Orchard Lanes or the Illini Union Rec Room

-When: Most bowling alleys are open; the Illini Union will close at 5 p.m. on Wednesday and reopen Saturday morning
+When: Most bowling centers are open; the Illini Union usually closes early on Wednesday and reopens Saturday morning.

 How Much: Varies.
 Another way to stay active and have fun with the kiddos.